Introduction

 Conclusion

 The requirement for state governments to operate within a federal framework underscores the importance of checks and balances, preventing the concentration of power and promoting a more inclusive form of governance.
-Their ability to tailor policies to local contexts, while adhering to national standards, ensures that citizens receive services that are both relevant and effective.
+And their ability to tailor policies to local contexts, while adhering to national standards, ensures that citizens receive services that are both relevant and effective.
 This dual responsibility—serving as both a check on national authority and a provider of essential services—makes state governments indispensable to the health of any federal system.